-How does your Association welcome new members?
+How does your association welcome new members?
 Do you simply fire off a quick, generic email to them and move on to the next thing on your to-do list?
-If so, you need to change your approach: Sending a Welcome Email to new members is an enormously valuable opportunity that only happens once.
-Don’t pass it up.
+Don’t rush the process and be sure to give these members your full attention.
+The first email to a new member is a valuable opportunity to make a positive impression that only happens once.

 A welcome email is categorized as a ‘triggered’ email (learn more about triggered emails in The Power of The Welcome Email).
 Triggered emails get 3x the open rate and have 135% higher click-through rates than business-as-usual emails.
-They occur at an early stage in the member relationship before email fatigue sets in.
+This is because the welcome email occurs early in the member relationship before email fatigue sets in.

 In the battle of the inbox, you’re fighting for attention.
 An engaging subject line makes all the difference.
 It should catch the reader’s attention, thank them for joining, and give them a reason to open your email.
 Try something like, “Thanks for joining.
 Now what?”

 Use a Recognizable Sender Name and Email Address

 The sender name is just as visible as the subject line in an inbox.
 On mobile devices, it’s even more visible.
 The sender name also greatly impacts open rates.
 Be sure to use a real person’s name with the organization’s name.
 For example, “Scott from GrowthZone” is far more effective than “Scott” or “The GrowthZone Team”.

 Have you done everything right so far?
 See the next steps for creating an effective Welcome Email including:

 - Why a ‘no-reply’ email address is not okay